-Nearly every man has had a headache, and most of us have had many.
+Nearly everyone has had a headache, and most of us have had many.
 A minor headache is little more than a nuisance that's relieved by an over-the-counter pain reliever, some food or coffee, or a short rest.
 But if your headache is severe or unusual, you might worry about stroke, a tumor, or a blood clot.
 Fortunately, such problems are rare.
 Still, you should know when a headache needs urgent care and how to control the vast majority of headaches that are not threatening to your health.

-Doctors don't fully understand what causes nine out of 10 headaches.
+Doctors don't fully understand what causes most headaches.
 They do know that the brain tissue and the skull are never responsible since they don't have nerves that register pain.
 But the blood vessels in the head and neck can signal pain, as can the tissues that surround the brain and some major nerves that originate in the brain.
 The scalp, sinuses, teeth, and muscles and joints of the neck can also cause head pain.

 When to worry about a headache

 You can take care of many types of headaches by yourself, and your doctor can give you medication to control most of the tougher ones.
 But some headaches call for prompt medical care.
 Here are some warning signs for when you should worry about headaches:

 - Headaches that first develop after age 50